 shipmates on these occasions, including Harry Cliffe and George Male.
 I

 was sorry to hear of Norman's passing away, but pleased to hear of the

 good work being done by his Nephew.
 We must visit them at some point to

 reminisce as Dad also served with Norman on HMS Duff.
-Thank you once again for producing such a lovely book."
+Lieut.
+(E) H D Richardson RNR on HMS Duff became my Godfather.
+Thank you once again for producing such a lovely book;"Stephen Hinchliffe.

 My father James (Jim) Hinchliffe was 24 when he joined the Royal Navy in January 1940 and was sent for training to HMS Royal Arthur, a former Butlins holiday camp near Skegness.
 He joined HMS Hecla as Steward and saw service in Iceland where Sir Winston Churchill went aboard the Hecla in 1941.
 When Hecla was torpedoed off North Africa he spent 12 hours in the water covered in oil before he was picked up by HMS Venomous.